 The Puerto Rican Screech Owl is a small owl with no ear-tufts.
 A greyish-brown and rufescent morph are known to exist.
 It is sometimes known as the Cuckoo Bird in the Virgin Islands.
+The International Ornithological Congress list this bird in its own genus Gymnasio and call it the Puerto Rican Owl.

 Photo Gallery (1 picture)